United Spirits: History

 The company launched McDowell's No.1 whisky in 1968, and commissioned new distilleries in Hyderabad, Ponda (Goa), and Hathidah (Bihar) over the next few years.
 In the late 1970s, distilleries were acquired in Udaipur, Alwar, Mirganj, and Serampore, and a plant was built in Pondicherry.
 The company bought out Herbertsons in 1973.
-Mallya's son, Vijay Mallya, took over as director of McDowell's the same year, and assumed chairmanship of UB Group and McDowell's after Vittal Mallya died in 1983.
+Mallya's son, Vijay Mallya, took over as director of McDowell's the same year and assumed chairmanship of UB Group and McDowell's after Vittal Mallya died in 1983.
 McDowell's moved its headquarters from Madras to Bangalore in 1987.
-The company established a technical centre for product and process development research in Bangalore in 1989.
+The company established a technical center for product and process development research in Bangalore in 1989.
 McDowell's No.1 Rum was launched in 1990.
 McDowell's acquired the spirits business and manufacturing facility of Forbes Campbell & Company Limited.
 McDowell's formed United Distillers India Limited, India's first joint venture in the alcoholic beverages industry, with United Distillers of the United Kingdom in 1991–92.
 McDowell's Signature whisky was launched in 1994.
-In 1995, Carew Phipson Limited, Consolidated Distilleries Ltd and several other companies were merged into McDowell's.
+In 1995, Carew Phipson Limited, Consolidated Distilleries Ltd, and several other companies were merged into McDowell's, as S.S.
+Gandhi handed the reigns of the company to Vijay Rekhi.
 The company was incorporated as McDowell Spirits Ltd in 1999.
 The name was changed to McDowell & Company Ltd on 1 April 2000.
 McDowell Alcobev became a wholly owned subsidiary of McDowell & Company in 2002.
-In the same year, the company acquired Phipson Distilley, McDowell International Brands Ltd, and most of Triumph Distilleries & Vinters Pvt Ltd. McDowell launched Derby Special Whisky in 2003 and Old Cask rum in 2004.
+In the same year, the company acquired Phipson Distillery, McDowell International Brands Ltd, and most of Triumph Distilleries & Vinters Pvt Ltd. McDowell launched Derby Special Whisky in 2003 and Old Cask rum in 2004.

 On 21 March 2005, McDowell & Company entered into an agreement with Jumbo World Holdings Limited (JWHL) in Dubai to acquire Shaw Wallace.
 The board of Shaw Wallace approved the merger of the company with USL and fixed the appointed date of the merger as 1 April 2008 subject to approvals.
 In 2006, McDowell & Co Limited, Herbertsons Limited, Triumph Distillers and Vintners Private Limited, Baramati Grape Industries India Limited, Shaw Wallace Distilleries Limited and four other companies are merged to form United Spirits Limited.
-Bouvet Ladubay, subsidiary of France-based Taittinger was acquired, the same year.
+Bouvet Ladubay, a subsidiary of France-based Taittinger was acquired the same year.

 The UB Group purchased Whyte & Mackay in May 2007 for £595 million.
 USL also acquired Liquidity Inc., makers of Pinky Vodka, in 2007.
-USL launched Black Dog 18 YO and Four Seasons Barrique Reserve in 2009–10, and McDowell's No 1 Platinum, 100% grain based whisky, in 2011.
+USL launched Black Dog 18 YO and Four Seasons Barrique Reserve in 2009–10, and McDowell's No 1 Platinum, 100% grain-based whisky, in 2011.

+In 2011, eclipsed Diageo as the world's largest spirits company by volume sold.
+Later that year, then President and MD Vijay Rekhi stepped down.